pgdurand/Bioinformatics-UI-API/README.md

 7. CombinedSequenceViewerExt: combine viewers 2, 3, 4 and 5 into a single one
 8. CombinedAnnotatedSequenceViewer: everything in a single full-featured viewer (above picture)

-You can see how to use the library by having a look at the "example" source package: it contains sample source codes to illustrate the use of these components.
+You can see how to use the library by having a look at the "example" source package.
+It contains sample source codes to illustrate the use of these components:

+* BasicSequenceViewer: see how to create a simple sequence viewer
+* HSPSequenceViewer: see how to load and display BLAST pairwise sequence alignments
+* CartoViewerPanelApp: see how to create a graphic representation of a sequence
+* CombinedSequenceViewerApp: see to create a combined sequence viewer
+* HCAViewerApplet: see how to create a HCA view of a protein sequence

 ##License and dependencies